SabrineCherif/TrelloChallenge/README.md

 # TrelloChallenge

 # Test Case 1
-# Summary: Check Login functionality
+Summary: Check Login functionality

-# Steps:
+Steps:
 1- Go to Trello home page
 2- Click on Login
 3- Fill the username and the password
 4- Click on "Log In"

-# Expected Results:
+Expected Results:
 - User is redirected to boards page

 # Test Case 2
-S# ummary: Check team creation functionality
+Summary: Check team creation functionality

-# Steps:
+Steps:
 1- Go to Trello home page
 2- Click on Login
 3- Fill the username and the password